oneclick/knap-build/README.md

 ## Recipe structure

-Recipes are a group of actions that executed in sequence by the builder.
+Recipes are a group of actions that are executed in sequence by the builder.

 This is a valid recipe: